 - Is the decision more than merely administrative in nature?

 - Is the decision likely to impact on the public generally?

 It is important that the Police and Crime Commissioner has sufficient time and information to consider and make decisions; additionally the process should be proportionate to the importance and complexity of the particular matter.

-Once a formal decision has been taken, it will made available on this page.
+Once a formal decision has been taken, it is published on this page.